 Generic Priligy from Canada (Dapoxetine): Indications, Dosages, Cautions

 Priligy (dapoxetine) is a potent, selective and fast-acting serotonin reuptake inhibitor.
-It is also responsible for inhibiting the reuptake of norepinephrine and dopamine.
-Researchers of this organic chemical compound assume that the action of dapoxetine is based on the inhibition of neuronal reuptake of serotonin, with subsequent enhancement of its action on the receptors of the sympathetic nervous system.
+It also plays a role in preventing the reuptake of norepinephrine and dopamine.
+Researchers believe that the mechanism of dapoxetine is rooted in the inhibition of serotonin’s neuronal reuptake, with subsequent enhancement of its action on the receptors of the sympathetic nervous system.
 It is the sympathetic nervous system that is responsible for male ejaculation.
-The highest concentration of Priligy in plasma is achieved two hours after dosing.
+The peak plasma level of Priligy is reached two hours after administration.

 Packs